benhowell/benhowell.github.com/_drafts/message-passing-patterns-implementation-matters.md

 Message queues provide an asynchronous communications protocol, meaning that the sender and receiver of the message do not need to interact with the message queue at the same time.
 Messages placed onto the queue are stored until the recipient retrieves them.
 Message queues have implicit or explicit limits on the size of data that may be transmitted in a single message and the number of messages that may remain outstanding on the queue.

 Many implementations of message queues function internally: within an operating system or within an application.
 Such queues exist for the purposes of that system only.[1][2][3]

+An application may need to notify another that an event has occurred, but does not need to wait for a response.
+In publish/subscribe systems, an application "publishes" information for any number of clients to read.
+In both of the above examples it would not make sense for the sender of the information to have to wait if, for example, one of the recipients had crashed.

+Applications need not be exclusively synchronous or asynchronous.
+An interactive application may need to respond to certain parts of a request immediately (such as telling a customer that a sales request has been accepted, and handling the promise to draw on inventory), but may queue other parts (such as completing calculation of billing, forwarding data to the central accounting system, and calling on all sorts of other services) to be done some time later.

+In all these sorts of situations, having a subsystem which performs message-queuing (or alternatively, a broadcast messaging system) can help improve the behaviour of the overall system.

 <br/>
 <br/>